10d9e/shard/README.md

 [![document-badge](https://github.com/jlogelin/mpcnet/actions/workflows/doc.yml/badge.svg)](https://jlogelin.github.io/mpcnet)
 [![license-badge](https://img.shields.io/badge/License-MIT-blue)](LICENSE)

-MPCNet is a decentralized application built to facilitate secure and robust threshold networking using Shamir's Secret Sharing (SSS) and proactive secret refreshing.
-It allows users to split secrets into shares, distribute them across a network, combine them to reconstruct the original secret, and refresh these shares to maintain security over time.
+MPCNet is a decentralized application built to facilitate a secure and robust threshold network using Shamir's Secret Sharing (SSS) and proactive secret refreshing.
+It allows users to split secrets into shares, distribute them across a distributed network, combine them to reconstruct the original secret, and refresh these shares to maintain security over time.

 ## Getting Started